NosyShark/BatData/README.md

 <br> Sampling time - how long all measurements took - this was removed to tidy data
 <br>

 (I have included a plot of the air temperate measured with each bat spp.
-Though it's not totally beneficial, it provides a better picture of the background for this study.)
+Though it's not totally coupled to the other data, it provides a better picture of the background for this study.)
 <br>